Caring for pets can be a full time (and fulfilling) job. Here are some additional resources that may be helpful for you and your pet.

 Reptiles, Pocket Pets, Avian/Birds

-While the team here at Norterra Animal Hospital doesn't currently see reptiles or exotic pets, we know that pets come in all shapes and sizes - and within our family of animal hospitals our veterinarians see a variety of animals!
+At Norterra Animal Hospital & Grooming, we know that pets come in all shapes and sizes!
+While we don't treat exotics or pocket pets at our location, the veterinarians within our family of animal hospitals see a variety of animals!
 From rabbits to guinea pigs, ferrets, pocket pets and birds, our family of hospitals can treat your special pet or refer you to the right place.
-Click HERE to learn more.
+Click HERE to see a listing of our hospital locations and what types of pets that they see.

 The loss of a pet can be just as difficult as the loss of any other family member or close friend.
 Our pets give us unconditional love and trust, and become a very integral part of our family.
 The bond between a pet and human can be very deep.
 This bond makes the grieving process very important and sometimes very challenging.
 We want to help ease your pain during this difficult time and recommend the following resources to help you grieve the loss of your pet.